OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 9: Create the `02_silver.silver_customers` Table**

+  - Tips

     - _Business logic:_ Track customer attribute changes over time using SCD2, enabling historical analysis and compliance.
 Only business-relevant columns are tracked for history, and technical columns are excluded.
 Null updates are ignored to prevent accidental overwrites.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 9".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 9".

   - [ ] Use `dlt.create_auto_cdc_flow` with `live.customers_cleaned_stream` as the source.
   - [ ] Set `keys` to `["customer_id"]`.